wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 This time round, we define `fibs` as a list of integers.
 We then prepend `0` and `1` to `zipWith (+) fibs (tail fibs)`.

 What does `zipWith` do?
 It takes a function and applies them to the values of both of the lists.
-The implementation of this is out of the scope of this document (but is quite trivial for any beginner in Haskell to implement).
+The implementation of this is out of the scope of this post (but is quite trivial for any beginner in Haskell to implement).

 Take a look at this trace: